ax1/a1-server/README.md

 REST service:

-The params object is already filled (when the router is processed).
-These are REST params only, the queryString params can be taken from the request object as usual
+The `params` object is already filled as declared in the rule.
+If the URL has a queryString, these parameters are also added to the `params` (but they do not override the REST ones if same keys).

 ```javascript
 // file at /app/cars.js